waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Directives & Lessons
+# I. Core Principles & Lessons Learned

-## A. Core Directives
+## A. Core Principles
-1.  **IMMEDIATE MAINTENANCE:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
+1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 Deferring these tasks is a critical failure.
-2.  **PROACTIVE AUTOMATION:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
+2.  **Proactive Automation:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
-3.  **TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
+3.  **Trust, But Refine:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 A tool's error message about its inputs is a reflection of my data quality, not a flaw in the tool.
-4.  **TRUST GAME STATE OVER TOOLS:** If a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong.
+4.  **Trust Game State Over Tools:** If a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong.
 I must prioritize debugging the tool.
-5.  **ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
+5.  **Abandon Failed Hypotheses:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 I must not get stuck on a single solution and be flexible.

 ## B. Key Lessons & Recurring Failures
-- **CRITICAL: DATA VERIFICATION:** My most severe failures stem from hallucinating my location or other game state variables.
-I MUST verify my current map ID, coordinates, and other data from the Game State Information *before* every single action.
-Trust the data, not my memory.
+- **CRITICAL: Data Verification & State Tracking:** My most severe failures stem from hallucinating game state variables (location, turn count, etc.) and failing to track the outcomes of my own actions.
+I MUST verify my current map ID, coordinates, and all other data from the Game State Information *before* every single action and trust it over my memory.
-- **Positional & Data Awareness:** I must verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
-- **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong (e.g., trying to path through a fence on Route 2).
-I must verify data quality first before debugging code.
-I must also actively try to disprove my own assumptions.
+- **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong.
+I must verify data quality first before debugging code and actively try to disprove my own assumptions.
-- **Notepad Precision:** Repeated failures with `notepad_edit` `replace` operations highlight a need for greater precision.
-I must use the system's suggestions and be exact with `old_text`.
+- **Notepad Precision:** I must be exact with `old_text` when using `notepad_edit` `replace` operations to avoid failures.
-- **Deferred Maintenance:** I have a history of identifying broken tools (like `automated_path_navigator`) and failing to fix them immediately.
-This is a critical violation of my core directives and must be corrected.
+- **Deferred Maintenance:** I have a history of identifying broken tools and failing to fix them immediately.
+This is a critical violation of my core principles and must be corrected.
-- **State Tracking & Verification:** I must improve my tracking of my own actions and their outcomes to avoid repeating tasks.
-On turn 203161, I almost repeated a maintenance action.
-On turns 203203-203204, I got stuck in a loop trying to fix a notepad issue that was already resolved on turn 203202.
-This is a critical, recurring failure that needs to be addressed by verifying the outcome of every action before planning the next.

 # II.
 Game Mechanics & World Data
 - **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).